AdobeDocs/app-builder/src/pages/guides/security/index.md

 #### Files and State services

-The [Files](https://github.com/adobe/aio-lib-files) and [State](https://github.com/adobe/aio-lib-state) SDK libraries from the App Builder SDK provide an abstraction to interact with the App Builder cloud storage and key-value store from a Runtime action.
+The [Files](https://github.com/adobe/aio-lib-files) and [State](https://github.com/adobe/aio-lib-state) libraries from the App Builder SDK offer an abstraction layer for interacting with App Builder's file storage and data tier from within a Runtime action.
 Access to data stored in these underlying services is restricted to the Runtime namespace in which the action is executed.

 #### App Builder Apps service